Chase-Forestello/react-portfolio/README.md

-# An updated and more modern verison of my [original portfolio], built in React!
+# An updated and more modern verison of my [original portfolio], built using React!

 https://chase-forestello.github.io/react-portfolio